-If you clean it regularly the right way, you will save time and additional expenses while making your own shaving experience smooth and rewarding.
+If you clean it regularly the right way, you will save time and additional expenses while making your own shaving experience smooth and rewarding, enjoying all the benefits of using a straight razor.
 So, knowing how to clean straight razors is a skill all wet shaving beginners ought to know.

 Here’s the best guide to cleaning straight razors in 2022:

 - How Do Razors Become Unclean?

 - Do’s and Don’ts of Cleaning a Straight Razor